VirtualMetric/virtualmetric-doc/installation/install-a-virtualmetric-server.md

-# Installing The VirtualMetric Server
+# Install a VirtualMetric Server

 To install the VirtualMetric software, the following requirements must be met: